nlupacheva/data-analysis/README.md

 # data-analysis
-Data analysis course from Yandex practicum
+This repository is created to keep my projects from yandex practicum data analysis course